Colleen Howe: Professional career

 Howe was one of the founders of the Detroit Junior Red Wings, the first Junior A hockey team in the United States.
 She served as general manager for three years and formed Power Play International to manage Gordie, Marty and Mark's business interests.
 She registered her husband's name (Gordie Howe), nickname (Mr. Hockey), and her own nickname (Mrs. Hockey) as trademarks.
 She was instrumental in the construction of Michigan's first indoor ice hockey rink, named the Gordie Howe Hockeyland arena, located in the Detroit suburb of St. Clair Shores.
 She was named Sportswoman of the Year in Detroit in 1972, followed by Michigan Sportswoman of the Year in 1973.
 The Colleen J. Howe Arena in Sandusky, Michigan was named in her honour.
 The Colleen & Gordie Howe Middle School, Abbotsford, British Columbia, and the Howe Arena in Traverse City, Michigan, are also named in their honour.
 Howe established the 65-city 65th birthday Gordie Howe tribute tour and the Howe Foundation which supported charities.
 Howe was also the proud recipient of the Hartford Chamber of Commerce award for outstanding community achievement in 1979.

 Her son, Mark Howe was inducted into the U.S. Hockey Hall of Fame 2003.
 The Howe family—Gordie, Colleen, Mark, and Marty—received the Wayne Gretzky Award in 2000.

 Colleen Howe has stated in an open letter: "Both Gordie and I stem from humble, rural origins.
 We have been fortunate to see the positive effects hockey has had on our lives, our family’s lives and the lives of millions of others".

 Howe's most remarkable negotiation as sports agent occurred in 1973, when she brought Gordie out of retirement and arranged for Mark, Marty, and Gordie to all play together on the Houston Aeros.
 The three later played together for the Hartford Whalers.

 Howe was a candidate in the special Republican primary held in Connecticut's first congressional district in 1981 following the death of William R. Cotter.
 She lost to former Hartford mayor Ann Uccello.

+Colleen Howe is credited with starting a unique tradition in the world of professional hockey: gifting the wives of players a special present after their husbands achieve significant milestones, such as breaking records.
+This tradition began when Colleen gifted a diamond bracelet to the wife of Wayne Gretzky after he surpassed Gordie Howe’s longstanding record for 801 career goals.
+Gretzky’s wife, Janet, continued the tradition by gifting a present to Alexander Ovechkin’s wife Anastasia Shubskaya after Ovechkin surpassed Gretzky’s record for most career goals in the NHL at 895.
+This exchange of thoughtful gifts between hockey wives symbolizes camaraderie and respect across generations of the sport.